Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Crowbar

-Adventuring gear, 20 sp, S.
+Adventuring gear, 20 sp, S-

 Using a Crowbar gives you Advantage on Strength checks where the Crowbar's leverage can be applied.

 ### Fine Clothes

-Adventuring gear, 150 sp, M.
+Adventuring gear, 150 sp, M-

 Fine Clothes are made of expensive fabrics and adorned with expertly crafted details.
 Some events and locations admit only people wearing these clothes.